kryotek777/Sacred-Gold-LobbyServer/README.md

 ### Download the LobbyServer
 1. Download the latest release from the box on the right
 2. Extract the archive
-3. (Optionally) modify 'config.json' to suit your needs
+3. (Optionally) modify 'config.toml' to suit your needs

 ### Port forwarding
 The port 7066/tcp (unless modified in the config) needs to be port forwarded if hosting a lobbyserver over the internet